iancw/sermon-emails/README.md

 ### Initial Setup

  0. Set up the AWS CLI following [these instructions](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html)
- 1. Create an S3 bucket for private configuration, including recipients and AWS keys
+ 1. Create one S3 bucket for private configuration (e.g. AWS keys), and another for canonical YAML data including recipients and upcoming sermons
  2. Update config samples in the `config` folder and put all files there (e.g. `_recipients_private.yml`, `_ses_private.yml`, `config.yml`, and `upcoming.yml`
  3. Create an S3 bucket to hold the full build
  4. Run `./bin/deploy <config bucket> <code bucket>`, this will pull down config from the S3 config bucket, merge it with your code, and upload it to the S3 code bucket